 In each Adrenal Fatigue stage, there is a different combination of symptoms and varying levels of stress hormones.
 Here are the four stages of Adrenal Fatigue:

 On this page I’m going to summarize these four discrete stages of Adrenal Fatigue.
 As you will see, the gradual development of adrenal exhaustion is a complex process.
+Once you know what stage of Adrenal Fatigue you’ve reached, you can start a treatment plan like the one that Dr Wood and I lay out in The Adrenal Fatigue Solution.

 This stage describes the body’s immediate reaction to a stressor.
 As mentioned elsewhere on this site, this stressor can be an imminent physical threat, or something as simple as a job interview or hospital stay.